Whipsnade Zoo: Criticism

 In 2002, a 20-year-old elephant named Anna died three days after giving birth to a stillborn calf.
 There was an allegation that the elephant suffered painful and unnecessary surgery during the birth.
 The zoo reported that Anna's death was due to an infection related to the still birth and that she did not "die in agony".

 In 2021, two female European brown bears were shot and killed after escaping their enclosure during the night.
-The zoo was criticized for euthanizing the bears, after they used a fallen tree to escape into an adjacent enclosure where they attacked a wild boar.
+The zoo was criticised for euthanizing the bears, after they used a fallen tree to escape into an adjacent enclosure where they attacked a wild boar.
 Sam Threadgill, director of the charity Freedom for Animals said: "It was a tragic incident, but it just highlights again why we shouldn’t be keeping animals in zoos".
-The zoo's chief curator at the time, Malcolm Fitzpatrick, said in a message to staff, "We must quickly make decisions informed by our experience and expertise to protect our people, guests and our other animals." adding that tranquillizers were not an option as they would have taken 20 minutes to take effect.
+The zoo's chief curator at the time, Malcolm Fitzpatrick, said in a message to staff, "We must quickly make decisions informed by our experience and expertise to protect our people, guests and our other animals", adding that tranquillisers were not an option as they would have taken 20 minutes to take effect.

 Chimpanzee escape

 In September 2007, two former 'tea party' chimpanzees named Koko and Jonnie, moved from London Zoo to make way for The Gorilla Kingdom, escaped from their enclosure.
 Koko followed one of the keepers back to the enclosure but Jonnie started heading towards public grounds.
 Jonnie was shot dead by the zoo's specially trained firearms squad for fears about public safety.
 The zoo has said that at no point were any members of the public in danger.
 When asked why they did not use a tranquilliser instead, ZSL spokeswoman Alice Henchley said "It's just standard procedure, if the animal cannot be quickly and safely recaptured it will be shot.
-We can't be sure with a tranquillizer".
+We can't be sure with a tranquilliser".